B-isaiah/hello-world/README.md

 # hello-world
 Getting started with Github
-I'm Blessing Isaiah
+I'm Blessing Isaiah,
 From Africa/Nigeria
-passionate about learning and developing my tech skills
+I'm passionate about learning and developing my tech skills